Jack251970/DesktopWidgets3/CustomExtensions.WinUI/README.md

 	Greeting.Text = resources.GetValue("Greeting/Text").ValueAsString;
 }
 ```

+Rememeber you have called `LoadExtensionAndResourcesAsync` function instead of `LoadExtension`.

 > Note: The `x:Uid="Greeting"` pattern will **not** work for extensions to bind their resources to `FrameworkElements` in their own UI.
 So, do **not** use x:Uid in the Xaml files, like this: